Press step to enter this mode. This is where you can edit notes, modulations, gate events or live recordings.

 Note learn

-In a mod track pattern, two types of events can be edited : mod logo modulation and gate logo gate.
+In a MOD track pattern, tthere is no piano-roll.
+Instead, two types of events can be edited: mod value and gate .

 Press step to cycle through those event types.